 HOW TO SPEND 7 DAYS IN NORWAY

-Are you headed to Norway and are wondering about a fun one-week Norway itinerary?
-Then read on and find out how to spend a week in this gorgeous country.
+Are you headed to Norway and are wondering about a great one-week Norway itinerary?
+Then read on and find out how to spend 7 days in Norway.

-Being the humongous country that it is, getting to see everything Norway has to offer in just one week is sadly not possible, but this itinerary is perfect for an introductory trip that will have you experiencing some of the best the country has to offer.
+Being a humongous country, getting to see everything Norway has to offer in just one week is sadly impossible.
+Still, this Norway itinerary is perfect for an introductory trip that will have you experiencing some of the best the country has to offer.

 Day 1: Oslo